Robert Winder

-Robert Winder, formerly literary editor of The Independent for five years and Deputy Editor of Granta magazine during the late 1990s, is the author of Hell for Leather, a book about modern cricket, a book about British immigration, and also two novels ("Biographical Notes" 73) as well as many articles and book reviews in British periodicals.
+Robert Winder is a British editor and writer.
+He was formerly literary editor of The Independent for five years and Deputy Editor of Granta magazine during the late 1990s, and is the author of books that include Hell for Leather (1996), about modern cricket, the "provocatively titled" Bloody Foreigners: The Story of Immigration to Britain (2004), and The Last Wolf: The Hidden Springs Of Englishness (2017), in addition to three novels – No Admission, The Marriage of Time and Convenience and The Final Act of Mr. Shakespeare – as well as many articles and book reviews in British periodicals and newspapers.

 Winder is a team member of the Gaieties Cricket Club, whose chairman was Harold Pinter.